Strategy for quantum algorithm design assisted by machine learning: Basic architecture of the learning simulator

-where $f$ is a function that transforms the inputs $x_i$ into their targets.
-Our goal is to find $f$.
-To this end, a supervisor sends $T$ to the simulator.
-Then, it starts learning.
-First a state $\ket{\Psi_\text{in}}$ is prepared in $P$ and transformed to $\ket{\Psi_\text{out}}$ by $U$.
-Then $M$ performs measurement on $\ket{\Psi_\text{out}}$.
+where $f$ is a function that transforms the inputs $x_i$ into their targets \footnote{Here, $x_i$ ($i = 1,2,\ldots,K$) can be encoded either on the state $\ket{\Psi_\text{in}}$ by $P$ or on the control parameters of $U$.
+In most cases, encoding on $U$ is appropriate and this is the case for our work, as shown later.}.
+The main task of the simulator is to find $f$.
+Firstly, an initial state $\ket{\Psi_\text{in}}$ is prepared in $P$ and transformed to $\ket{\Psi_\text{out}}$ by $U$.
+Then $M$ performs measurement on $\ket{\Psi_\text{out}}$ with a chosen measurement basis.
 The measurement result is delivered to $F$ through ${\cal C}_{MF}$.
+Note here that the information about the initial state $\ket{\Psi_\text{in}}$ and the measurement basis encoded in $P$ and $M$ are also determined by the supervisor before the learning.
 Finally, $F$ updates $U$ based on ${\cal A}$.
 Basically, the learning is just the repetition of these three steps.
 When the learning is completed, we obtain $P$-$U$-$M$ device to implement $f$ by simply removing $F$.
-The supervisor can analyze if the found $P$-$U$-$M$ provides any speedup or saves any computational resources.
+The supervisor, then, investigate if the found $P$-$U$-$M$ provides any speedup reducing the overall oracle references, or saves any computational resources to implement the algorithm \cite{Cleve99}.
+In particular, the supervisor would standardize the identified operations $U$ as an algorithm.
 Here, we clarify that the input information in $T$ and the measurement results are classical.
 Nevertheless, the simulator is supposed to exploit quantum effects in learning, because the operations before measurement are all quantum.
 This assumption is supported by recent theoretical studies that show the improvement of the learning efficiency by using quantum superposition \cite{Manzano09, Yoo13}.